 Indeed, on the March 31, 2020, the Home Office announced a policy to extend the NHS frontline workers visas.
 Moreover, on 29 April 2020, the government announced to extend the visa of frontline health and care workers.

-The NHS Frontline worker can work at any NHS hospital during the coronavirus outbreak if his/her sponsor can maintain their sponsorship duties.
+The NHS Frontline worker can work at any NHS hospital during the coronavirus outbreak if their sponsor can maintain their sponsorship duties.
 Moreover, the sponsors do not need to notify UKVI of the change in the place of work.

 The NHS worker can carry out supplementary work in any role at any skill level during the coronavirus outbreak.
 There is no restriction on the number of hours a migrant can work.